shauneccles/shauneccles/README.md

 ## Background
 _Intensive Care Nurse passionate about using technology and automation to drive system efficiencies and improved experiences for staff and patients.
-Deeply committed to understanding complex, multi-domain problems and utilising User-centered design processes to implement agile solutions to complex problems._
+Deeply committed to understanding complex, multi-domain problems and utilising User-centered design processes to implement agile solutions to these problems._

 ## Currently Projects
 - Professionally, I am undertaking a secondment within the Digital Health division of [Alfred Health](https://www.alfredhealth.org.au) as a Clinical Business Analyst, delivering agile solutions to time critical issues across the organisation.